inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 If a patient’s most recent CAM-ICU score is negative: delirium is not present.

-* **Tip 1:** If there has been more than one CAM-ICU score documented across a shift, the most recent score will be used.
+If there has been more than one CAM-ICU score documented across a shift, the most recent score will be used.

-* **Tip 2:** If the bed is shaded blue, the patient's RASS score is below -3 and therefore a CAM-ICU is not required.
+A blue shaded bed indicates that the patient's RASS score is below -3 and therefore a CAM-ICU is not required.

 ---
 **Page: Clinical dashboard tab: All POM patients DrEaMing**